alichtner/alichtner.github.io/_posts/2020-08-23-workout-bench.md

 2. We're almost at the end.
 It's time to make the cushions.
 To do this, take the thin 1/4" boards which should be cut to the dimensions of the seat top and the seat back.
 Cut the 1" foam badding to same dimensions.
 You're going to want to glue the foam badding down to the board somehow.
 I used wood glue, which worked ok but anyway you attach them should work.

-2. Cut your upholstery material about 3 to 4 inches larger than the board in every direction.
-Lay the material face down, then lay the board and foam padding on top so that the board is on top.
-Pulling as taut as you can, staple the material into the board.
+2. Cut your upholstery material about 3 to 4 inches larger than the back and seat boards in every direction.
+Lay the material face down, then lay the boards and foam padding on top so that the boards are facing out.
+Pulling as taut as you can, staple the material into the boards.
 Think of wrapping a present when you do this so you can get nice corners.
 I used LOTS of staples.

     ![upholstery](/public/img/2020/08/upholstering.png)

-2. Finally, attach the cushions to the seat bottom and seat top using some short wood screws through the back of the boards.
-In this way the cusions should be firmly attached but the screws won't be visible.
+2. Finally, attach the cushions to the seat bottom and seat back using some short wood screws through the back of the boards.
+In this way the cushions should be firmly attached but the screws won't be visible.

 ## There you have it